 3. Keep a distance between you and the other woman

-You cannot have daily intimate contact with someone you have feelings for (and love and care about) without experiencing a growing sexual attraction and desire/need to have sex with her.
-Even if you manage to suppress your desires, unexpressed and unacknowledged sexual attraction eventually creates tensions, anxiety, conflict and sometimes feelings of deep sadness — some of these emotional states will create sexual intimacy problems in your relationship/marriage.
+You cannot have daily intimate contact with someone you have feelings for without experiencing a growing sexual attraction and desire/need to have sex with her.
+Even if you manage to suppress your desires, the suppressed sexual attraction will create feelings of deep sadness (or depression), and this will create sexual intimacy problems in your relationship/marriage.

-So think very carefully about you are doing — or are about to do.
+So think very carefully about what you are doing — or are about to do.